Aura Messaging Protocol (AMP)

 A channel is a messaging substream scoped to a relational context.
 The channel epoch bounds post-compromise security and serves as the KDF base.
 The ratchet generation is a monotone position derived from reduced journal state.
 The skip window defines out-of-order tolerance with a default of 1024 generations.

 A checkpoint is a journal fact anchoring ratchet windows.
 The alternating ratchet maintains two overlapping windows at boundaries.
-A pending bump is a proposed epoch transition awaiting consensus.
+A transition proposal is an observed request to move from a parent epoch to a successor epoch.

 4. Commitment Tree Integration